stephenafamo/bob/website/docs/models/table.md

 :::info

-Table models have all the capabilities of [view models](./view).
+Table models have all the capabilities of [View models](./view).
 This page will only focus on the additional capabilities.

 :::

-In addition to **EVERYTHING** a [view model](./view) is capable of, a table model makes it easy to make changes to a database table.
+In addition to **EVERYTHING** a [View model](./view) is capable of, a Table model makes it easy to make changes to a database table.

-To create a view, use the `NewTable()` function.
+To create a Table model, use the `NewTable()` function.
 This takes 2 type parameters:

-1. The first should match the general structure of the table.
+1. The first type parameter should match the general structure of the table.
-2. The second is used as the "setter".
-The setter is expected to have "Optional" fields used to know which values are being inserted/updated.
+2. The second type parameter is used as the "setter".
+The setter is expected to have "Optional" fields to specify which values are being inserted/updated.

 ```go
 type User struct {